edc061598/m1-0524-code-solutions/html-forms/html-forms-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is the purpose of an HTML `form` element?
+  Container for different types of input elements.

-- Give five examples of form control elements.
+- Give five examples of form control elements. form, label, input, fieldset and legend are all examples of form control.
 - Give three examples of `type` attribute values for HTML `<input>` elements.
+  Text, email and password.
 - Is an HTML `<input>` element a block element or an inline element?
+  It is a block element because it starts on a new line

 ## Notes